VTEC: i-VTEC

-Honda i-VTEC (intelligent-VTEC) is a system that combines VTEC with Honda's VTC (Variable Timing Control), a continuously variable camshaft phasing system used on the exhaust camshaft of DOHC VTEC engines.
+Honda i-VTEC (intelligent-VTEC) is a system that combines VTEC with Honda's VTC (Variable Timing Control), a continuously variable camshaft phasing system used on the intake camshaft of DOHC VTEC engines.
 The technology first appeared on Honda's K-series four-cylinder engine family in 2001.
 Most Honda or Acura four-cylinder powered vehicles sold in the United States used i-VTEC by the 2002 model year with the exception being the 2002 Honda Accord.

-VTEC controls of valve lift and valve duration are still limited to distinct low- and high-RPM profiles, but the exhaust camshaft is now capable of advancing between 25 and 50 degrees, depending upon engine configuration.
+VTEC controls of valve lift and valve duration are still limited to distinct low- and high-rpm profiles, but the intake camshaft is now capable of advancing between 25 and 50 degrees, depending upon engine configuration.
 Phasing is implemented by a computer-controlled, oil-driven adjustable cam sprocket.
-Both engine load and RPM affect VTEC.
-The exhaust phase varies from fully retarded at idle to somewhat advanced at full throttle and low RPM.
-The effect is further optimization of torque output, especially at low and midrange RPM.
+Both engine load and speed affect VTEC.
+The intake phase varies from fully retarded at idle to somewhat advanced at full throttle and low rpm.
+The effect is further optimization of torque output, especially at low and midrange rpm.
 There are two types of i-VTEC K series engines which are explained in the next section.

 Honda's J-Series SOHC engines use an entirely different system also, confusingly, marketed as i-VTEC.
 Honda J-Series Engines using i-VTEC combine SOHC VTEC operation with Honda VCM (Variable Cylinder Management) variable displacement technology to improve fuel economy under light loads.

 K-Series

 The K-Series engines have two different types of i-VTEC system implementations.
-The first type is for performance engines like the K20A2 or K20Z3 used in the 2002-2006 RSX Type S or the 2006-2011 Civic Si and the second type is for economy engines like the K20A3 or K24A4 used in the 2002-2005 Civic Si or 2003-2007 Accord.
+The first type is for performance engines like the K20A2 or K20Z3 used in the 2002–2006 RSX Type S or the 2006–2011 Civic Si and the second type is for economy engines like the K20A3 or K24A4 used in the 2002–2005 Civic Si or 2003–2007 Accord.
 The performance i-VTEC system is basically the same as the DOHC VTEC system of the B16A's.
 Both intake and exhaust cams have three cam lobes per cylinder.
 However, the valvetrain has the added benefit of roller rockers and VTC continuously variable intake cam timing.
 Performance i-VTEC is a combination of conventional DOHC VTEC with VTC (which operates for intake valves only).
 The VTC is available in the economy and performance i-VTEC engines.

 The economy i-VTEC used in K20A3/K24A4 engines is more like the SOHC VTEC-E in that the intake cam has only two lobes, one very small and one larger, as well as no VTEC on the exhaust cam.
-At low RPM only one valve on the intake opens fully, promoting combustion chamber swirl and improved fuel atomization.
+At low rpm only one valve on the intake opens fully, promoting combustion chamber swirl and improved fuel atomization.
 This allows a leaner air/fuel mixture to be used, improving fuel economy.
-At higher RPM, both intake valves run off the larger intake cam lobe, improving total air flow and top-end power.
+At higher speed, both intake valves run off the larger intake cam lobe, improving total air flow and top-end power.

 The two types of engines are easily distinguishable by the factory rated power output: the performance engines make around 200 hp or more in stock form, while the economy engines do not make much more than 160 hp.